imAsparky/cookiecutter-py3-package/README.rst

 Similar Cookiecutter Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* `Nekroze/cookiecutter-pypackage`_: A fork of this with a PyTest test runner,
-  strict flake8 checking with Travis/Tox, and some docs and ``setup.py`` differences.

-* `tony/cookiecutter-pypackage-pythonic`_: Fork with py2.7+3.3 optimizations.
-  Flask/Werkzeug-style test runner, ``_compat`` module and module/doc conventions.
-  See ``README.rst`` or the `github comparison view`_ for exhaustive list of
-  additions and modifications.

 * `ardydedase/cookiecutter-pypackage`_: A fork with separate requirements files rather than a requirements list in the ``setup.py`` file.

-* `lgiordani/cookiecutter-pypackage`_: A fork of Cookiecutter that uses Punch_ instead of bump2version_ and with separate requirements files.

 * `briggySmalls/cookiecutter-pypackage`_: A fork using Poetry_ for neat package management and deployment, with linting, formatting, no makefiles and more.

-* `veit/cookiecutter-namespace-template`_: A cookiecutter template for python modules with a namespace

 * `zillionare/cookiecutter-pypackage`_: A template containing Poetry_, Mkdocs_, Github CI and many more.
 It's a template and a package also (can be installed with `pip`)